eggman87/mortar-android/docs/index.md

 * `themes`: a set of generated product specific themes.
 * `token-compiler`: Kotlin annotation processor that generates the kotlin code for product specific themes.
 The themes are generated from
  Mortar design system json files.
-* `token-model`: a set of generated token definitions.
+* `token-model`: houses the data contract for our MDS theming system, as well as the schema for MDS token data json files.

 ## Versioning
 Mortar follows [semantic versioning](https://semver.org/).
 All artifacts are versioned on changes to any modules.